-Arnold Toynbee in his "A Study Of History" saw the French Revolution as the point in our civilisation when it stopped growing and started breaking down.
-By comparing numerous civilisations, Toynbee was able to identify the eruption of a class war as the common preliminary of social disintegration, and he explained the explosion of civil violence was a result of the tyranny of the ruling class:
+Arnold Toynbee, in his "A Study of History” saw the French Revolution as the point when our civilisation stopped growing and started breaking down.
+By comparing numerous civilisations, Toynbee was able to identify the eruption of a class war as the common preliminary of social disintegration, and he explained that the explosion of civil violence was a result of the tyranny of the ruling class:

 "The dominant minority is a perversion of the creative minority whose role of leadership it has inherited, and it embarks on a policy of social repression in order to impose by force the authority which it is no longer accorded in virtue of merit; the internal proletariat comprises that majority within a society which has formerly given its voluntary allegiance to a creative leadership, but which is now increasingly alienated from its own society by the coercive despotism of its corrupted masters"